 It's also important to remember that the data used in AI algorithms must be acquired consensually.
-When it comes to AI compliance under GDPR, providing easily understandable examples of what the AI algorithm is trying to determine, and presenting that prior to opt-in, is important.
+For a GDPR and AI marriage to be successful, it's important to provide easily understandable examples of what the AI algorithm is trying to determine and to presenting that prior to opt-in.
 The regulation states that the subject who is impacted by the automated decision needs to have enough information about what was collected -- and how it was used -- to be able to make an informed decision about whether or not to opt-out, Rangan said.

 The nonbinding language of Recital 71 provides more clarity about these safeguards by requiring systems to provide enough information for the data subject to intervene in the process, to get an explanation of how the data is used and to challenge these data processes if they want.